jackmiller1986/TurtlePulseCore/README.md

 # How it works

-BoxTurtle is an automated, lane-based filament changing system, also known by some as a "Type B MMU."
-Each lane is equipped with its own dedicated motor that moves filament to and from the tool head independently, eliminating the need for a selector cart or servos.
+BoxTurtle is a lane based automated filament changing system.
+Each lane is equipped with its own dedicated extruder that moves filament to and from the tool head independently.
+Spool management is done with low drag, top fed electric respoolers.

+Each lane merges to a hub (combiner) with a sensor with one outlet that goes to the toolhead.

 To accommodate any differences in rotation distance between the extruder in the tool head and the lane motors, BoxTurtle uses a toolhead buffer, like [TurtleNeck](https://github.com/ArmoredTurtle/TurtleNeck) by ArmoredTurtle.
-This system is "bufferless," meaning no filament boxes (no spaghetti boxes) are required, similar to the AMS.
-Each lane features an independent respooler equipped with a brushed motor, which helps rewind the spool and assists the lane motor in feeding the filament smoothly.
-This prevents issues like spool tangling or "bucking."

-For precise PWM control of the brushed motors, BoxTurtle relies on a custom MCU, AFC-lite, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/)
+For best results we recommend the AFC-lite, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/) as it has the necessary sensor ports and DC brushed motor drivers used for BoxTurtles electric respoolers.

 # For best results